ranger-ross/nihongo-stats/README.md

 If you are reporting a bug please include a description of the bug and a screenshot of the issue if possible.

-In the GitHub issues tag the issue as a `bug`.
+Be sure to tag the issue with `bug`.

 ### Feature Requests

 If you are requesting a new feature, please include why it is important and use cases.
 Also feel free to include ideas and possible ways to implement the feature.

-In the GitHub issues tag the issue as a `enhancement`.
+Be sure to tag the issue with `enhancement`.

 ## Contributing